Updated April 13, 2022

-According to the U.S. Bureau of Labor Statistics (BLS), Nursing Assistants held about 1.5 million jobs in 2019.
-Here are some places you can start developing as a nurse with your CNA Certificate:
+According to the U.S. Bureau of Labor Statistics (BLS), Nursing Assistants held about 1.4 million jobs in 2020.
+Here are some health care facilities you can start developing as a nurse with your CNA Certificate:

 2. LPN Certificate or Diploma

-An LPN is a Licensed Practical Nurse certificate which you can earn at vocational schools, community colleges, and even some hospitals.
-The difference between CNA and LPN is that LPN certificates add more knowledge about the body and healthcare treatment since the program includes courses like general medical topics like anatomy, physiology, nutrition, and emergency care in a timeframe of 12 to 18 months.
+An LPN is a Licensed Practical Nurse certificate that you can earn at technical schools, community colleges, and even some hospitals.
+The difference between CNA and LPN is that LPN certificates add more knowledge about the body and healthcare treatment since the program includes general medical topics like anatomy, physiology, nutrition, and emergency care in a timeframe of 12 to 18 months.

 What Are You Able To Do With A LPN Certificate?

-Also, you can start applying to different places such as:
+Also, you can start applying to different healthcare organizations such as:

 3. Associate Degree in Nursing

 The Associate Degree in Nursing (ADN) is the minimum level of a degree requirement to become a registered nurse (RN).
 If you are planning a long-term nursing career, an ADN might suit you right.
-This program is offered in community colleges and different 4-year colleges.
-It takes around 2 years to complete it.
+This degree program is offered in community colleges and different 4-year colleges, and it takes around two years to complete.

-ADN programs have more complete courses of anatomy, biology, and also physiology since you will need the experience of an R.N. to develop more challenging procedures such as: assist physicians during exams, surgeries, and other medical procedures, supervise LPNs, LVNs, and CNAs, run and analyze diagnostics tests and review patient treatment plans and chart progress, etc.
+ADN programs have more complete courses in anatomy, biology, and also physiology since you will need the experience of an RN to develop more challenging procedures such as:

 What Are You Able To Do With An ADN Degree?

-With an ADN, you will be able to take the NCLEX-RN, which is a prerequisite for R.N. licensure in all U.S. states.
-Most commonly, nurses with an ADN work at hospitals, but the fact is that there are many different places you can work at, for example:
+With an ADN, you will be able to take the NCLEX-RN, which is an educational requirement for RN licensure in all U.S. states.
+Most commonly, nurses with an ADN work at hospitals; however, there are many different places you can work in, for example:

 4. Bachelor of Science in Nursing

-A Bachelor of Science in Nursing (BSN) is a complete four-year college degree especially designed for R.N.s who aspire to obtain higher roles in the healthcare system and also higher salaries.
+A Bachelor of Science in Nursing (BSN) is a complete four-year college degree especially designed for RNs who aspire to obtain higher roles in the healthcare system and higher salaries.

 What Are You Able To Do With A BSN Degree?

-With a BSN, you will have gained so much knowledge and experience that allow you a wide range of job opportunities, so you can apply to other non-traditional roles of nursing such as:
+With a BSN, you will have gained so much knowledge and experience that it will allow you to pursue a wide range of job opportunities so that you can apply to other non-traditional roles of nursing, such as:

 5. Master of Science in Nursing